cechandler/dissertation-paper/proposal/abrahamsen-proposal.md

 \doublespacing

 **closing statement on Wald**
+As Abrahamsen indicates,

 # Scope and Methodology
 This dissertation has two goals.
 The principle goal is to analyze *Wald* for innovations in compositional technique characteristic of Abrahamsen's second period.
-This analysis will focus on his
+This analysis will focus on

+(material from an older work, references to another composer's music, complex meters, microtonality, and symmetrical ensemble layout)

 development of musical material across variations, new approach to texture, and use of symmetry.

-The second goal is to examine *Wald*'s relationship to other music through the following questions: How is *Wald* based on his earlier work *Walden*?
+The second goal is to examine *Wald*'s relationship to other music.
+The music of Abrahamsen's second period largely falls under two categories: arrangements of his earlier music and music based on previous works, either his own or another composer.  through the following questions: How is *Wald* based on his earlier work *Walden*?
 In what ways is *Wald* a twin piece to *Schnee*?
 Is *Wald* related Schumann's *Waldszenen* in any substantial way beyond poetic kinship?

 ##### how I plan to complete these analysis
 * get in contact with Abrahamsen (connection with ESM as Howard Hanson guest in 2013)